Get Help with your Winterfest Questions

 Can I move my tickets to another night?

 Winterfest is a nonprofit event with a volunteer staff, and your payment is considered a donation.
 We will do our best to accommodate change requests with a fee of $10 per guest in addition to any difference in price.
 Please note that our tours are often full and we may not be able to find seats for you at your preferred time.

 How do you deliver my tickets?

-Once your credit card is authorized, your tickets will be presented to you online and sent by email.
-If you reserve over the phone, we will email your tickets to you before we complete the call.
+Once your order is complete, your tickets will be presented to you online and sent by email.

 At check in we will confirm your reservations by name, so you don't need to have a physical ticket with you.
 You are welcome to print the electronic tickets we send you.